du1ge/revshell/README.md

 ## Features

 - Long-lived TCP connections between server and client.
-- Interactive remote shell that supports running arbitrary commands, `cd`, and exiting with `exit`.
+- Fully interactive remote shell backed by a pseudo-terminal on the client so history, tab-completion, and job control work as expected.
 - Pluggable stream encryption with selectable cipher suites (`aes`, `xor`) and the ability to register custom algorithms.
 - Configurable prompt template, initial working directory, and shell executable.